 Droppings and Bad Smells

-If you notice droppings and/or urine around your car or if there seems to be an odd smell in your vehicle that you cannot explain, this could be a sign of a rodent making your car it’s home.
+If you notice droppings and/or urine around your car, if there seems to be an odd smell in the car engine bay or coming through the air vent system, this could be a sign of a rodent making your car its home.
 Strange sounds, especially when you turn on the fan or the heater, are also indications that you might have a nest of rodents residing in your car.

 Rodents also need to eat so that you might notice dog food, acorns, birdseed, or other types of items near your car.
 This can indicate that the rodent has made a nest somewhere near your vehicle, and possibly inside it.
 Occasionally, you might see a rodent such as a mouse or a rat jump out from near your car when you go to get into it.

-Essentially, if you notice anything out of the ordinary near your vehicle, it is a good idea to look inside the hood to see if there is any damage such as chewed wires or nesting materials.
-These are indications that your car has been made into a rodent home.
+Essentially, if you notice anything out of the ordinary near your vehicle, it is a good idea to look inside the hood to see if there is any damage.
+If you spot chewed wires, or any materials to build a nesting area, these are indications that your car has a mouse problem.